 - Police reports

-Damages in an Uninsured Motorist Accident Claim
+Damages You Can Claim in an Uninsured Motorist Accident Case

 In a car accident claim, you may be entitled to receive compensation for both economic and non-economic damages.
 What your case is worth depends on the extent of your losses and how the accident happened.
 We may be able to help you claim the following damages:

 Car accidents often cause extensive injuries.
-As such, you may pay for a wide range of medical treatments such as emergency medical care, surgical procedures, hospital stay, rehabilitation, or doctor visits.
+As such, you may pay for a wide range of medical treatments such as emergency medical care, surgical procedures, your hospital stay, rehabilitation, or doctor visits.
 If you are disabled by your injuries, you may also have ongoing medical treatment and possibly adjusted living expenses.

 Lost income may include a combination of lost wages, benefits, bonuses, tips, or other sources of income.
 It may also include reduced earning capability.